Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for standard product formulas

-Notice the errors that are first order in $\alpha$ are removed, and those that are second order in $\alpha$ remain.
-We will use this fact about the CPF2 in \cref{eq:CPF2_pert_order2k} to develop high-order CPFs for perturbed systems in \cref{subsubsec:CPFs_pert_sys}.
+Proof is provided in \cref{apx:proofs}.
+Note that this symplectic corrector removes all errors $\order{\alpha|\lambda|^{2j+1}}$ for $j\leq k$ from errors of~PF2.
+That is, errors that are first order in $\alpha$ are removed, and those that are second order in $\alpha$ remain.
+We use this fact in \cref{subsubsec:CPFs_pert_sys} to develop high-order CPFs for perturbed systems.

-\paragraph{Composite corrector for structured systems:} Perturbed systems are a type of structured systems where the structure is on the distribution of the norms of local terms in the Hamiltonian.
-While correctors are advantageous for perturbed systems, we now discuss the advantage of correctors for a broader class of structured systems, where the structure is in the commutators.
-To this end, note that the leading error term in PF2 is comprised of two commutators, $\ad^2_A(B)$ and $\ad^2_B(A)$, and the symplectic correctors discussed so far only remove $\ad^2_A(B)$ from this error term.
-For structured systems where $B$ commutes with $[A,B]$, the leading error of CPF2 with symplectic correctors would be $\order{\lambda^5}$ and if the system is perturbed as well, the leading error would be $\order{\alpha^2\lambda^5}$.
+Perturbed systems are a type of structured systems where the structure is on the distribution of the norms of local terms in the Hamiltonian.
+While correctors are advantageous for perturbed systems, we now discuss the advantage of correctors for a broader class of structured systems, where the structure is on commutators.
+To this end, note that the leading error term in PF2 is comprised of two commutators, $\ad^2_A(B)$ and $\ad^2_B(A)$, and the symplectic correctors discussed so far only remove $\ad^2_A(B)$.
+For structured systems where $B$ commutes with $[A,B]$, the leading error of CPF2 with symplectic correctors would be $\order{|\lambda|^5}$ and if the system is perturbed as well, the leading error would be $\order{\alpha^2|\lambda|^5}$.

 The Hamiltonian for a broad class of systems is of the form $H=T+V(x)$, i.e., $A=T$ and $B=V(x)$, with~$T$ the kinetic part that is quadratic in the momentum~$p$ and~$V(x)$ the potential part that only depends on the position~$x$.
 Example Hamiltonians include the Hamiltonian of a system of coupled harmonic oscillators or the Hamiltonian of massive quantum field theories~\cite{BSB+22}.
 The commutator $\ad^2_B(A)$ for such systems can be written as some operator-valued function $f(x)$ that depends only on the position; therefore, it can be directly exponentiated.
 Then we have